shuzhao-li-lab/Notebooks-computational-metabolomics/README.md

 # Notebooks in Computational Metabolomics
 Jupyter notebooks covering topics in metabolomics data analysis and computational methods.
 Free in the 3-Clause BSD License.
 Ongoing.
 Contributions are welcome.

+Examples are under notebooks/.
+The HTML/ folder is no longer updated, as GitHub renders .ipynb now

 ## Use Jupyter notebooks via Docker containers

 ### Install Docker